-Article 33 Examinations - certificates - diploma supplement
+Article 34 Examinations - certificates - diploma supplement

-- 1. Students have passed the examination of the foundation year or the study programme if they have passed all units of study which form part of the foundation year or the study programme, as referred to in Article 14.
+- 1. Students have passed the examination of the foundation year or the study programme if they have passed all units of study which form part of the foundation year or the study programme, as referred to in Article 15.
 (Section 7.10 of the Act.) - 2.
 Certificates are given at the following occasions: - on passing the foundation year examination; - on passing the study programme's final examination. - 3.
 The certificate will only be given after it has been established that the student is enrolled and has paid his tuition fees for all the enrolment years.
 (Section 7.11 of the WHW.) - 4.
 After successful completion of the examination, the Examination Board awards the certificate.
-The certificate is dated on the date of the student's final academic activity.
+The certificate is dated on the date of the student's final academic activity (test or assessment).
 The certificate of a study programme comes with a diploma supplement.
-This diploma supplement may include mention of a student's board activities (see Article 10).
-Students who have served as members of the Examination Appeals Board may also request that activity to be included on their diploma supplement.

-The Examination Board will determine whether a student has passed within a maximum of eight calendar weeks after the student's final academic activity.

-If the student wishes for the certificate to be dated later, the student must postpone the completion of his final academic activity.
+This diploma supplement may include mention of a student's board activities (see Article 11).
+Students who have served as members of the Examination Appeals Board may also request that activity to be included on their diploma supplement. - The Examination Board will determine whether a student has passed within a maximum of eight calendar weeks after the student's final academic activity (test or assessment). - If the student wishes for the certificate to be dated later, the student must postpone the completion of his final academic activity (test or assessment). - 5.
 The certificate is signed on behalf of the Examination Board by the (deputy) chairman, the (deputy) secretary, the candidate and, if applicable, an external expert.
 (Section 7.11 of the WHW).
-On behalf of the institute, the Examination Board also confers on the student the degree if the student has taken the study programme examination.

-- 5. For the study programme's examination the Bachelor of Science degree is awarded. - 6.
+On behalf of the institute, the Examination Board also confers on the student the degree if the student has taken the study programme examination. - For the study programme's examination the Bachelor of Science degree is awarded. - 6.
 The award ceremony takes place at a time decided by the institute.

 Students who passed the study programme examination and have requested the postponement of the award of the certificate may be issued a statement that the study programme degree has been conferred on them.
 (Section 7.11 of the WHW.) - 7.
-The certificates of students whose performance has been extraordinary will state the distinctions referred to below. - after passing the propedeutic exam; - after passing the final exam of the course.
+The certificates of students whose performance has been extraordinary will state the distinctions referred to below. - It is not possible to obtain the distinction 'cum laude' for the propaedeutic certificate. - It is possible to obtain the distinction 'cum laude' for the bachelor's degree.